 The Princess Royal Trust Carers Centre Oldham - may be able to offer you free and impartial support, for example carer assessment and support, benefits for carers, advocacy service and a guide to local services 0161 770 1188

-Arthritis Research UK publications are specifically designed to help people affected by arthritis to understand more about a particular condition and its treatment, including the disease modifying drugs. read or download lots of information about living with arthritis and read about the latest research.
+Versus Arthritis publications are specifically designed to help people affected by arthritis to understand more about a particular condition and its treatment, including the disease modifying drugs. read or download lots of information about living with arthritis and read about the latest research.

 National Rheumatoid Arthritis Society (NRAS)